younhyungchae/Landuse_Ratio/README.md

 &#8251; This code is based on [GeoChat](https://github.com/mbzuai-oryx/GeoChat.git) repository.
 Refer that repository for more detailed informations.
 # Landuse Ratio Estimation
 This project estimates the landuse ratio of the single satellite image.
+This project is based on GeoChat.
+The model is trained to directly estimate ratio of landuse in images.
+The process is modeled as classification.
+The classification probabilities directly maps to ratio estimation.

 The model is trained with [SeasoNet](https://zenodo.org/records/5850307) dataset.